 Community-based clinical attachments

-From 2020, every intern on prevocational medical training will be required to complete one clinical attachment in a community-based setting.
+From the end of 2020 intern year, every intern on prevocational medical training will be required to complete one clinical attachment in a community-based setting.

 During postgraduate year 1 (PGY1) and postgraduate year 2 (PGY2), interns complete a series of 13-week clinical attachments as part of their prevocational medical training.
 From 2020, one of these attachments needs to be community-based.
 Completing a clinical attachment in a community will help to familiarise interns with the delivery of healthcare outside the hospital setting.

 Training providers are currently following guidelines from the Council to ensure accredited community-based attachments are available for interns.
-These need to meet both the definition and accreditation standards of a community-based clinical attachment, some of which include:
+These need to meet both the definition and accreditation standards of a community-based clinical attachment.